Content from Introduction

 Carbon Neutral

 Carbon neutrality is defined by an internationally recognized standard: PAS 2060.
-Although this does recommend an organization sets abatement targets, it doesn’t demand they reduce their emissions.
+Although this does recommend an organisation sets abatement targets, it doesn’t demand they reduce their emissions.
 So to be considered carbon neutral, an organization can just measure and offset without investing resources in eliminating their carbon emissions.

 To be carbon neutral, you must cover direct emissions (scope 1 and 2).
 The general expectation is that organizations measure and offset their scopes 1 and 2, and business travel from scope 3.
 However, there is no specific requirement to include that.